borgbackup/borg/docs/usage.rst

     $ borg create /mnt/backup::my-files /home \
         --exclude 're:^/home/[^/]+/\.thumbnails/'

+    # Do the same using a shell-style pattern
+    $ borg create /mnt/backup::my-files /home \
+        --exclude 'sh:/home/*/.thumbnails'

     # Backup the root filesystem into an archive named "root-YYYY-MM-DD"
     # use zlib compression (good, but slow) - default is no compression
     NAME="root-`date +%Y-%m-%d`"